tofubotu/xr-d/readme.txt

 Life in DROPBOX

+1. Get some pc, prefebly yours lol
+2. install virtualbox (i still use 6.0! dont worry this vagrant supports it)
+3. in git checkout dir hit: vagrant up

+/// notes
 Run this to change vm settings (mem/cpu) vagrant reload --provision

 Softer settings like mount points: vagrant reload
+// end of notes

 After initial 'vagrant up' and first reboot from inline you can access in to system with 'vagrant ssh'